What is the Gut Microbiome?

 We use the highest quality milk we find locally.
 Organic pasture-raised milk from our Californian friends in Straus Family Creamery and Clover Sonoma.

-We carefully select one by one the probiotic strains creating a custom blend of the most important probiotics for our gut.
+We carefully select the probiotic strains creating a custom blend of the most important probiotics for our gut.
 We have 24 live & active probiotics in our Kefir and 45 in our Shots.
 This potent probiotic formula created by our doctors aims to restore gut diversity and improve digestion, immune system, and brain health.

 BIFIDOBACTERIUM: Lactis (4), Infantis.
 LACTOBACILLUS: Delbrueckii (2), Acidophilus (3), Casei (2), Plantarum, Paracasei, Rhamnosus (3), Brevis.
 LACTOCOCCUS: Lactis (4).
 STREPTOCOCCUS: Thermophilus.
 LEUCONOSTOC: Mesenteroides.